jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ##  Hidden files and single dot operator

   In the previous chapter we talked about the single-dot operator--which is a short cut for *right here* or your present working directory.
-If the single-dot preceeds a file or directory name that file or directory becomes hidden.
+If the single-dot proceeds a file or directory name that file or directory becomes hidden.
 Not completely invisible but by using the ``ls`` or ```ls -l``` commands you will not see these files.
 You need to add the -a option to see all hidden directories.
 Usually hidden directories are reserved for important user configuration files or system files.
 It is a convention not a rule, but as you have seen so far, tradition is rule in Unix.

-> __Example usage:__ Comprare the output of these two commands: ```ls -l ~``` and ```ls -la ~```--what new files or directories appear?
+> __Example usage:__ Compare the output of these two commands: ```ls -l ~``` and ```ls -la ~```--what new files or directories appear?

 > __Example usage:__ You can create a hidden file by prefixing a filename or directory with a single dot: ```touch .top-secret.txt``` or ```mkdir ~/.topper-secret```